CSU and XSEDE usernames¶

 The @

-symbol can occasionally be misinterpreted by environments that employ PERL.
-This may occur within a stand-alone PERL application, or within a conda-based application that employs PERL packages.
-As a workaround symbolic link to your /home/$USER
+symbol can occasionally be misinterpreted by environments that employ PERL and cause unexpected behavior or errors.
+This may occur within a stand-alone PERL application or even within a conda-based application that employs PERL packages.
+As a workaround, symbolic links to your /home/$USER

 , /projects/$USER